Bruce P. Robinson, MD

 Smile, laugh, frown, and make all the facial expressions you want -- and stop worrying about wrinkles

 After years of sun, squinting, laughing, frowning, smoking, and worrying, the skin around the eyes and on the forehead will often develop deep lines and wrinkles called “expression lines.”
 A frequent concern is that they often make you look older, tired, or stressed.
 Until recently, these advanced furrows have been difficult to treat.
 Now, by utilizing this FDA approved temporary muscle-relaxing agent, you can reduce "permanent expression lines".
-Botox® & Xeomin® are “neuromodulators,” an extremely popular agent used to treat the lines of motion that are accentuated with facial movement and expression.
+Botox®, Xeomin®, Jeuveau®, & Evolysse™, Dysport® are extremely popular “neuromodulators,” used to treat fine lines and wrinkles.
 It is one of our favorite procedures to perform because of the extremely high patient satisfaction rate, and a great place to start if you are considering a cosmetic procedure for the first time.

 • Wrinkles of the Face